D10X1D0/OSC_D10/README.md

 ### Pulse:
 Sends OSC messages to a adress with a custom every x seconds.
 [OSCAdress, "pulse", [delay in seconds, value]]

-Send the value 2 every 30 seconds to the OSC adress "/beat".
+Send the value 2 every 30 seconds to the OSC address "/beat".

               ["/beat", "pulse", [30, 1]]

 ### Respond:
-Listens for a value comming from a OSCadress and sends back a configured adress/value.
+Listens for a value comming from a OSCadress and sends back a configured address/value.

-Send True to the OSCadress "/b" when a value of 1 is recieved from "/a"
+Send True to the OSCadress "/b" when a value of 1 is received from "/a"

               ["/a", "respond", [1, True, "/b"]